dfinity/ICRC-1/standards/ICRC-2/README.md

 1. A canister wants to transfer 100 tokens on an `ICRC-2` ledger from Alice's account to Bob's account.
 2. Alice previously approved the canister to transfer tokens on her behalf by calling `icrc2_approve` with `spender` set to the canister's principal and `amount` set to the token amount she wants to allow (100) plus the transfer fee.
 3. During some update call, the canister can now call `icrc2_transfer_from` with `from` set to Alice's account, `to` set to Bob's account, and `amount` set to the token amount she wants to transfer (100).
-4. Depending on the result of the call, Bob now has 100 tokens in his account, and Alice has 100 tokens less in her account.
+4. Depending on the result of the call, Bob now has 100 tokens in his account, and Alice has (100 tokens plus the transfer fee) less in her account.

-### Alice wants to remove her allowance for a canister
+### Alice wants to cancel her approval for a canister

-1. Alice wants to remove her allowance of 100 tokens on an `ICRC-2` ledger for a canister.
+1. Alice wants to cancel her approval of 100 tokens on an `ICRC-2` ledger for a canister.
-2. Alice calls `icrc2_approve` on the ledger with `spender` set to the canister's principal and `amount` set to 0.
+2. Alice calls `icrc2_cancel_approval` on the ledger with the approval-id of the approval she wants to cancel.
-3. The canister can no longer transfer tokens on Alice's behalf.
+3. The canister can no longer transfer the allowance of the approval on Alice's behalf.

 <!--
 ```candid ICRC-2.did +=